tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Pyroclastic

+Bow

+Attacks made using this bow deal fire damage on a hit and thunder damage on a miss.
+You can use this bow to gain a +4 bonus to checks to break or damage objects.

+**Quirk:** Loves breaking things.

+---

 #### Quaking Hammer

 This _warhammer_ +2 makes the ground shudder when you get in a good hit with it.
 If you hit, all nearby enemies take 1 thunder damage for every weapon damage die that rolls its highest possible result.
 So, if you roll 6d8 for damage, and you roll three 8s, then that’s 3 damage to every nearby foe.